 If you’re one of the 3.4 million Americans with epilepsy, the experienced neurologists at Michigan Neurology Associates & PC offer comprehensive, compassionate care to determine the cause of your spells and to help you manage the disease.
-At their locations throughout the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, the board-certified medical team works closely with you to find the best solutions for achieving optimal control of seizures and improving your overall quality of life.
+At their locations throughout the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, the board-certified medical team works closely with you to find the best solutions for achieving optimal control of seizures and improving your overall quality of life.
 Learn more about available epilepsy treatments by scheduling an appointment online or by phone today.

 Epilepsy, or seizure disorder, is a neurological condition that causes unpredictable excessive electrical discharges of part or all of the brain and other health complications.
 Seizures may be provoked or associated with epilepsy as a result of an injury in your brain or be due to a genetic abnormality.

 These seizures affect individuals differently and cause a variety of unusual sensations and behaviors, including:

 In the moments leading up to a seizure or after it resolves, you may also experience emotional and mental changes, such as panic, fear, and déjà vu, the sensation that you’ve already experienced your current situation before.

 The severity of a seizure is often unpredictable and depends on the type of seizure and brain area involved.